larryyueli/okshell/README.md

 What is OkShell
 ===============

-OkShell is a command line interface that is designed to be human-friendly.
+OkShell is a command line interface for humans.

 With OkShell you never need to remember